-If David's salary (and hence the Productivity contributions) remains the same during the 2015/16 financial year, then David could make additional Member Voluntary (before-tax) contributions up to \$29,375 [\$35,000 - (\$2,250 + \$3,375)].
+If David's salary (and hence the Productivity contributions) remains the same during the 2017/18 financial year, then David could make additional Member Voluntary (before-tax) contributions up to \$19,375 [\$25,000 - (\$2,250 + \$3,375)].

-David decides to contact his payroll department to start paying before-tax voluntary contributions.
+David decides to contact his payroll department to start paying before tax voluntary contributions.
 David nominates 10% of his salary as this will allow him to top-up his super savings by \$7,500 p.a.
 David is aware that he can contribute more however, he is mindful as to what he can afford.
 David decides he will review his superannuation during the year to see if he can afford to increase his additional contributions or perhaps contribute a lump sum payment from his before tax salary.
 He will of course need to ensure that any change in his circumstances (in particular, any salary increase or super on allowances or bonuses) does not cause him to exceed his concessional (before-tax) contribution limit.
 David puts some notes in his electronic diary to remind himself to follow up.

-9. How the Fund works
+10. How the Fund works

-NGS Super provides PEGS members with defined benefits which are based on a multiple of their final average salary.
-The multiple is determined using a percentage (depending on your category of membership) and the number of years of their contributory membership.
+NGS Super provides you with a defined benefit which is based on a multiple of your final average salary.
+The multiple is determined using a percentage (depending on your category of membership) and the number of years of your contributory membership.

 Benefits paid from the Fund are financed by member and employer contributions together with investment earnings.
-Refer to page 8 of this Supplementary Annual Report for details.
+Refer to section 14 of this Supplementary Annual Report for details.

-Productivity contributions, any additional/voluntary contributions to the Plan, together with any rollovers into NGS Super (otherwise referred to as your accumulation component) will be paid in addition to your defined benefit.
+Productivity contributions, any additional/voluntary contributions, together with any rollovers from any other super funds (otherwise referred to as your accumulation component) will be paid in addition to your defined benefit.

-PEGS members can choose their own investment option in relation to the accumulation component of their benefit - please refer to the NGS Super Member Guide dated 14 August 2015 for more information on Investment Choice.
+PEGS members can choose their own investment option in relation to the accumulation component of their benefit - please refer to the NGS Super Investment Guide available at www.ngssuper.com.au/pds for more information on Investment Choice.
 If you do not make an investment choice your acumulation component will be invested in the default option - Diversifed (MySuper).